fac25/tfb-cocoon-kids-big-hug/README.md

 ### What are you not building?
 We're not building a platform that is used in schools for teachers to better unterstand the moods of the children they're teaching

+We are not building a platform with effective sign-up for children under 13.

 ### How did you decide what features were important?
 We listened to our Product Owner and listened to the feedback from the user research that we did on Design week.